hectorcorrea/solr-for-newbies/tutorial.md

   #         "class":"solr.StandardTokenizerFactory"
   #       },
   #       "filters":[
-  #         {
+  #         { "class":"solr.SynonymGraphFilterFactory" ... },
-  #           "class":"solr.StopFilterFactory",
-  #           "words":"stopwords.txt",
-  #           "ignoreCase":"true"
-  #         },
+  #         { "class":"solr.StopFilterFactory" ... },
-  #         {
+  #         { "class":"solr.LowerCaseFilterFactory" },
-  #           "class":"solr.SynonymGraphFilterFactory",
-  #           "expand":"true",
-  #           "ignoreCase":"true",
-  #           "synonyms":"synonyms.txt"
-  #         },
+  #         { "class":"solr.EnglishPossessiveFilterFactory" },
-  #         {
+  #         { "class":"solr.KeywordMarkerFilterFactory" ... },
-  #           "class":"solr.LowerCaseFilterFactory"
-  #         }
+  #         { "class":"solr.PorterStemFilterFactory" }
   #       ]
   #     }
   #   }
   # }
 ```

 This is obviously a much more complex definition than the ones we saw before.
-Although the basics are the same, the field type points to a `class` (solr.TextField) and it indicates it's a multi-value type, notice the next two properties defined for this field: `indexAnalyzer` and `queryAnalyzer`.
+Although the basics are the same (e.g. the field type points to class `solr.TextField`) notice that there are two new sections `indexAnalyzer` and `queryAnalyzer` for this field type.
 We will explore those in the next section.

+**Note:** The fact that the Solr schema API does not show dynamically created fields (like `title_txt_en`) is a baffling, particularly since they do show in the [Schema Browser Screen](https://lucene.apache.org/solr/guide/7_0/schema-browser-screen.html) of the Solr Admin screen.
+This has been a known issue for many years as shown in this [Stack Overflow question from 2010](https://stackoverflow.com/questions/3211139/solr-retrieve-field-names-from-a-solr-index) in which one of the answers suggests using the following command to list all fields, including those created via `dynamicField` definitions: `curl localhost:8983/solr/bibdata/admin/luke?numTerms=0`

 ## Analyzers, Tokenizers, and Filters